 Option Action New Project Create a new Enterprise Architect project, using the Model Wizard to help you define the base technology, model types and Patterns to use as a framework.
-Shortcut: Ctrl+N Open Project Open an existing project, or create a new project from scratch or from a base template project, using the 'Manage Projects' dialog Shortcut: Ctrl+O Reload Project Reload the current project.
+Shortcut: Ctrl+N Shortcut.
+Cur iv Open Project Open an existing project, or create a new project from scratch or from a base template project, using the 'Manage Projects' dialog Shortcut: Ctrl+O Reload Project Reload the current project.
 (Use this in a multi-user environment to refresh the Browser window).
 Shortcut: Ctrl+Shift+F11 Close Project Close the current project.
 Save Project As Save the current project with a new name (as a .eap or .feap file).
 The current project can be a base template or a complete operational project.
 Save as Shortcut Create a desktop shortcut to the current project.
 (This option is also active in the 'Lite', read-only edition of Enterprise Architect.)
 Print Setup Configure your printer's settings.
 Page Setup Configure the page settings to print the current diagram.
 Print Preview Preview how the currently displayed diagram will print.
 Print Print the currently displayed diagram.
 You can also make use of other facilities to change the scale of the printed diagram (the number of pages it takes up) and to print or omit page headers and footers on the diagram.
 By de-selecting the 'Printable' option on an element on a diagram, you can omit that element and its connectors from the printed diagram.
 Shortcut: Ctrl+P

 Print to PDF Save the currently displayed diagram as a PDF file.
 A browser displays to select the PDF file name and directory path.
 By de-selecting the 'Printable' option on an element on a diagram, you can omit that element and its connectors from the diagram in the PDF output.
-Recent Documents Select from a list of up to ten of the most recently opened projects, to re-open the selected project.
+Recent Models Select from a list of up to ten of the most recently opened projects, to re-open the selected project.
+Pinned Models Select from a list of up to ten of your pinned projects, to re-open the selected project.
 Search Type the name of an operation or command that you want to locate; a list of options relating to the search text is immediately displayed down the left hand side of the dialog and, when you click on an option, the appropriate dialog opens.
 Exit Exit from Enterprise Architect.